She Would If She Could

 She Would If She Could is a 1668 comedy play by the English writer George Etherege.
 It was originally staged at the Lincoln's Inn Fields Theatre by the Duke's Company.
+The play's novelty lies in its shedding of the romantic verse element to attain a unified tone.
+The play deals with the lustfulness of Cockwood couple; the title referring to Lady Cockwood looking for an opportunity to cheat Sir Oliver Cockwood.